-4.5.1 In the event that a non-compliance has been identified during the connection assessment process, a Connection Applicant may submit a notice to the Host NSP of its intent to apply for Connection Point Compliance (Notice of Intent for CPC)

-- 4.5.2 The Notice of Intent for CPC must contain the elements detailed in clause 0(h). - 4.5.3 Within 20 business days of receiving the Notice of Intent for CPC, the Host NSP must review the application and advise: - (a) If the proposal is acceptable to the Host NSP; or - (b) If the proposal is acceptable to the Host NSP in a modified form; or - (c) If the proposal is rejected. - 4.5.4 A Connection Applicant may submit a revised Notice of Intent for CPC should their original application be rejected, or the modified form is not acceptable to the Connection Applicant.
-The process outlined in 4.5.1 to 4.5.4 is to be followed in this instance. - 4.5.5 Should a Connection Applicant and the Host NSP reach agreement on the content of the Notice of Intent for CPC, the Connection Applicant may consult with other registered NSPs and the ISO to determine whether to progress formerly to the CPC application stage, noting that Rule 274A(2) provides that in ultimately determining whether to agree to CPC measures - (a) The ISO's discretion is absolute; - (b) A non-covered NSP's discretion is absolute; and - (c) A covered NSP decision must be made in accordance with the Pilbara Electricity Objective and in accordance with the relevant Access Code.
+- 4.5.1 In the event that a non-compliance has been identified during the connection assessment process, a Connection Applicant may submit a notice to the Host NSP of its intent to apply for Connection Point Compliance (Notice of Intent for CPC). - 4.5.2 The Notice of Intent for CPC must contain the elements detailed in paragraph 4.4.1(h) in this Procedure. - 4.5.3 Within 20 business days of receiving the Notice of Intent for CPC, the Host NSP must review the application and advise: - (a) if the proposal is acceptable to the Host NSP; or - (b) if the proposal is acceptable to the Host NSP in a modified form; or - (c) if the proposal is rejected. - 4.5.4 A Connection Applicant may submit a revised Notice of Intent for CPC should their original application be rejected, or the modified form is not acceptable to the Connection Applicant.
+The process outlined in 4.5.1 to 4.5.4 in this Procedure is to be followed in this instance. - 4.5.5 Should a Connection Applicant and the Host NSP reach agreement on the content of the Notice of Intent for CPC, the Connection Applicant may consult with other registered NSPs and the ISO to determine whether to progress formerly to the CPC application stage, noting that Rule 274C(2) provides that in ultimately determining whether to agree to CPC measures - (a) the ISO's discretion is absolute; - (b) a non-covered NSP's discretion is absolute; and - (c) a covered NSP decision must be made in accordance with the Pilbara Electricity Objective and in accordance with the relevant Access Code.

-4.6 CPC application assessment process
+4.6 CPC Application Assessment Process